Skip to content

 rm -rf ~/lab /tmp/restore-test

-You now have the skills to automate anything on a schedule and protect data with proper backups.
+You now have the skills to automate recurring work and protect data with restore-tested backups.
 Return to the LFCS Learning Path to review remaining study areas, or revisit Module 8.1: Storage Management if you want to combine LVM snapshots with your backup strategy.